 To apply our measures of beta diversity to empirical data, we need to estimate the hypervolumes of the embedded metacommunity.
-The hypervolume of geometric shapes in high dimension is notoriously difficult to estimate.
+The hypervolume of geometric shape in high dimension is notoriously difficult to estimate.
 Fortunately, we do not need to compute the hypervolume of arbitrary geometric shapes (e.g., this is typically required for fundamental niches).
-Appendix B discusses how to compute hypervolume beta diversity ( $\beta{\text{vol}}$ , $\beta{\text{VAR}}$ and $\beta{\text{info}}$ ) in detail.
+Appendix E discusses how to compute hypervolume beta diversity (β{vol} , β{VAR} and β{info}) in detail.
 We have provided an R package betavolume (https://github.com/clsong/betavolume) to assist with these calculations.
-In brief, although exact hypervolume is only computationally feasible for metacommunities with 15 or fewer communities or species, robust approximations can be made for metacommunities that are much larger (even for more than 10,000 species or communities).
-A detailed discussion can be found in Appendix B. This package provides a user-friendly interface in R language to compute beta diversity $\beta{\text{vol}}$ and its various extensions (including duplications in presence/absence data, community/species-specific contribution, species similarity and functional complementarity).
+In brief, the exact hypervolume is only computationally feasible for metacommunities with 15 or fewer communities or species, while the robust approximated hypervolume is computationally feasible for metacommunities that are much larger (even for more than 10,000 species or communities).
+A detailed discussion can be found in Appendix E. This package provides a user-friendly interface in R language to compute beta diversity β{vol} and its various extensions (including duplications in presence/absence data, community/species-specific contribution, species similarity and functional complementarity).